| 7 min read

 For most setups:

-If you’re considering strict mode, enable DMARC monitoring first.
-Review at least 4 weeks of aggregate reports.
-Make sure all legitimate SPF results would pass strict alignment before switching.
-And have a rollback plan ready.
+If you’re considering strict mode, enable DMARC monitoring first and review at least four weeks of aggregate reports.
+If any legitimate sender would fail strict alignment, that’s your answer: don’t switch.
+And keep a rollback plan ready either way.

 Check your SPF alignment